ubeysaab/FullStackDevelopment__2024/SASS/README.md

 let's say we wanna perform some kind of calcualtions wich is bit complex  and we want to debug it, we wanna to see what the value is  of that calculation in the console  so we use `@debug  theOperation` to do that

 ## Creating Utility Classes
-Here’s the reorganized version of your code with proper structure and logical flow:

----

-## Creating Utility Classes